the-moisrex/webpp/README.md

 Learn more about TaskWarrior in their own documentation.

-Current Todo List (use `gtask-markdown list` to generate this table again):
+Current Todo List (use `./gtask-markdown list` to generate this table again):